brookslybrand/brookslybrand.com/seeds/start.md

 # Just Start

+(this post is unedited.
+If you see silly mistakes that are bugging you feel free to push up a PR!)

 It feels kind of silly, but I've never actually owned a domain

 Everyone once in a while I'll look up one I like, but just won't buy it.
 It's kind of weird.